gmelodie/heroes_builds_cheatsheet/README.md

 ## Installation

-To launch Heroes Builds CheatSheet (HBC) you need to be running on Windows.
+To launch Heroes Builds CheatSheet (HBC) you need to be running Windows.

 Simply download or clone the repo, [run the exe file here](build/exe.win32-3.6) and go play!